Search Our Members

 Sheboygan is nestled along the shoreline of Lake Michigan, halfway between Milwaukee and Green Bay.
 We're the "Malibu of the Midwest" and the "Bratwurst Capital of the World."
 From world-class food options to group-friendly attractions, welcoming hotels, and scenic vistas, we encourage you to explore "The Sheboygan Way."
 Contact: Shelly Harms

 Make new memories on Kenosha’s Lake Michigan shore.
-Travel back in time at five museums including The Civil War Museum, climb the 1866 Southport Lighthouse, tour historic districts and an 1860s mansion, and ride authentic electric streetcars.
-Go charter fishing.
-Enjoy tasty treats at Tenuta’s Deli and Mars Cheese Castle.
+Enjoy tasty treats at Tenuta’s Deli and Mars Cheese Castle, travel back in time at five museums including The Civil War Museum, climb the 1866 Southport Lighthouse, tour historic districts and an 1860s mansion and ride electric streetcars.
 Contact: Kris Jensen